Skip to Main Content

 Evaluating Credible Resource Criteria

-Identifying bias can be tricky because it is not clearly stated.
+Identifying credible resources can be challenging because it is not something clearly stated.

 • Bias can exist on a spectrum of political ideology, religious views, financial influence, misinformation, and more.